centrahq/api-documentation/source/guides/shop-api/payment-method-flows.md

 #### 3. Special case: redirect back to payment

-This case was added when we noticed an error while completing the order.
+This case happens rarely, for now only when using the PayPal plugin.
 The error is called [Paypal (Error 10486)](https://developer.paypal.com/docs/classic/express-checkout/ht-ec-fundingfailure10486/#integration-details) (They actually even wrote an article just about this error and how to recover from it).
+This error is recoverable, meaning PayPal actually gives us a URL to redirect the customer to for modifying their selected payment method in PayPal.

 In this case, we need to return an `action` with a redirect URL even in the response of `POST /payment-result`.
-If you can handle getting this response, you can enable support for Error 10486 inside the PayPal plugin.
-When this case occurs you will get the following response:
+If you can handle getting this response, you can enable support for this response on `/payment-result` by setting `API user can handle [error 10486]` to `Yes` inside the PayPal plugin.
+If this setting is set and when PayPal gives this error, we will respond like this:

 ```json
 {